 What sustainable practices have been adopted by SriLankan Airlines?

-SriLankan Airlines has implemented several sustainable practices, including the use of energy-efficient aircraft, reducing fuel consumption, and minimizing waste generation.
-The airline has also implemented various recycling programs and has taken measures to reduce water consumption by implementing water-saving initiatives.
+SriLankan Airlines has implemented several sustainable practices, including using energy-efficient aircraft, reducing fuel consumption, and minimizing waste generation.
+The airline has also implemented various recycling programs and taken measures to reduce water consumption by implementing water-saving initiatives.

 How does SriLankan Airlines’ environmental policy align with global sustainability goals?